Steering committee

 Dr. Ellen Latzin, Head of the Communications Department at the BAdW - Bavarian Academy of Sciences and Humanities

-Dr. Ann-Kathrin Lindemann, Communications Officer Fraunhofer-Gesellschaft
+Dr. Ann-Kathrin Lindemann, Communications Officer, Fraunhofer-Gesellschaft

 Dr. Ann-Kathrin Lindemann